MitchellGulledge/Meraki-BGP-Summarization/README.md

 - API Key
 - Network name of the concentrator performing EBGP

+The netaddr library is used to summarize the list of prefixes obtained from the Meraki API.
+More information on the netaddr library can be found here: https://netaddr.readthedocs.io/en/latest/tutorial_01.html#summarizing-list-of-addresses-and-subnets

 A reference architecture can be seen below:

 [Cisco Meraki BGP Summarization Architectue](https://app.lucidchart.com/documents/view/4ba9e8e6-7b73-4d8f-b936-1c6a073ccec1)